nikclayton/powercoders.org/site/content/city/zuerich.md

 title: Zurich
 section_title: Zurich Program
 text: >-
-  <h4 class="center">Powercoders Zurich (006) will start in Fall 2019 for all
+  <h4 class="center">Powercoders will return to Zurich in fall 2019 as a digital
-  the German-speaking part of Switzerland.</h4>
+  learning hub for refugees in German-speaking Switzerland. </h4>

+  **SUPPORT US**

+  We are looking for a location in Zurich from August 2019:

+  * Centrally located (max.
+15min from HB)

+  * One Classroom (20 students, squared layout, friendly)

+  * Ideally break room and meeting room, and in proximity to the social/tech community

+  Do you have any advice or contacts for us?
+Please let us know: andrina.beuggert@powercoders.org
 events: []
 apply_as:
   - header: Participant